-SYNC I/O in Stand-Alone Mode
+SYNC I/O in Standalone Mode

-SYNC I/O can be used as a stand-alone synchronization converter, time code generator, clock generator and time code character generator.
-Throughout this guide, the term stand-alone refers to systems using SYNC I/O but not using Pro Tools.
-In stand-alone mode, SYNC I/O is connected to time code and clock signals as needed, and configured from the front panel.
+The SYNC I/O can be used as a standalone synchronization converter, time code generator, clock generator and time code character generator.
+Throughout this guide, the term standalone refers to systems using the SYNC I/O but not using Pro Tools.
+When used as a standalone device (known as "Standalone mode"), the SYNC I/O is connected to time code and clock signals as needed, and configured from the front panel.

-Optionally, while in stand-alone mode, the SYNC I/O can be controlled remotely from a computer using the SYNC I/O Setup software utility.
+Optionally, while in Standalone mode, the SYNC I/O can be controlled remotely from a computer using the SYNC I/O Setup software utility.